Family vs geriatric nurse practitioner: which path should you choose?

 Family vs geriatric: All about these MSN concentrations

-You’ve decided to pursue a Master of Science in Nursing, with your sights set on earning your Nurse Practitioner certification.
-But before you get too far, you need to decide whether to specialize as a Family Nurse Practitioner or a Geriatric Nurse Practitioner (a.k.a.
-Adult-Gerontology Nurse Practitioner, or AGNP).
+You’ve decided to pursue a Master of Science in Nursing.
+You have your sights set on earning your nurse practitioner certification.
+But before you get too far, you need to decide whether to specialize as a Family Nurse Practitioner or a Geriatric Nurse Practitioner (AGNP.)

-These two concentrations may look similar on the surface, but they set you up for advanced careers working with different populations in varied settings.
+These two concentrations may look similar on the surface.
+However, they set you up for advanced careers working with different populations in varied settings.
 Here’s what you should know: